 "Second time we've used you, second time we've been impressed."

-Emma is a Partner in the residential property department.
-She has 20 years' experience in helping clients move house as smoothly as possible.
+Emma is a Partner in the residential property department at our Cranleigh office.
+She has over 20 years' experience in helping clients move house as smoothly as possible.

 Emma qualified as a solicitor in 1998 after studying for an LLB (Hons) Law Degree.

 Her specialism within residential property involves dealing with a wide range of sales and purchase of houses and flats, ranging from first time buyers to high net worth properties.